 То: Date:

 Parent/or Guardian

 Street Address:

 City/State ZIP:

-Please be notified that copies of the records concerning
+Please be notified that copies of the records concerning heCommunity School District's official student , (full legal name of student) have been transferred to:

 School District Name Address

-upon the written statement that the student intends to enroll in said school system.
+upon the written statement that the e student intends to enroll in said school system.

-If you desire a copy of such records furnish ned, please check here and return this form to the
+If you desire a copy of such record undersigned.
+A reasonable charge ds furnished, please check here and return this form to the e will be made for the copies.